NAISMA’s Staff members provide a dynamic range of skills, experience and expertise toward invasive species management programs across North America.

 Vanesa was born in Palm Springs, California and raised in Milwaukee, Wisconsin.
 Vanesa is a student at Alverno College, studying Business Management.
 She is interested in pursuing a MBA and enjoys reading in her free time.

-Tina Casagrand is excited to bring more than a decade of experience in environmental journalism and conservation leadership to the important work of invasive species management.
+Tina Casagrand is excited to bring her experience in environmental journalism and conservation leadership to the important work of invasive species management.
 When not editing the communications of NAISMA and PlayCleanGo, she publishes The New Territory magazine and works as contract coordinator of the Missouri Invasive Plant Task Force.

 An eighth generation Missourian now living in Jefferson City, Tina loves roadtripping with her family and spending time around mossy woods, big rivers and cafes serving single origin coffees.